SkylineCommunications/dataminer-docs/connector-help/connector_help/Comet_T8541.md

 # Comet T8541

-This driver can be used to display information related to the **T8541** temperature sensor.
+This connector can be used to display information related to the **T8541** temperature sensor.

 ## About

-This driver uses an **SNMP** interface to communicate with the T8541 device.
+This connector uses an **SNMP** interface to communicate with the T8541 device.

 ## Installation and Configuration